Quick Facts about Oily Skin

 Hormone-regulating herbal supplements

-Additionally, there are some other types of supplements that can also alleviate oily skin, or at least make them more manageable, including vitamins and other herbal supplements.
+Additionally, there are some other types of supplements that can also alleviate or make oily skin more manageable, including vitamins and other herbal supplements.

 A combination of approaches is usually the most effective route to take.
 Lifestyle changes combined with alternative medicine will most likely be the best way to alleviate the symptoms of oily skin.
 However, for some women the symptoms will be so severe that a more drastic treatment is necessary.